-However, they should be able to create, edit and share playlists.
-The client needs to maintain a list of files that have been edited on the client but have not been sent to the server.
+However, they should be able to create, edit and share been edited on the client but have not been sent to the server.
 When the client is next connected it must send these files to the server.
 All changes made by the client are sent to the server when the client next connects.
 The server will then return any modified files to the client.
-See FIG. 62 Client sends objects modified in offline mode.
+See FIG. 62 Client 25 sends objects modified in offline mode.